 Both Silky Terriers and Yorkshire Terriers make wonderful loving pets.
 The differences between these seemingly similar breeds are subtle.
-Possibly the most prominent differences between the two breeds is that the Silky is larger and the coat of the Yorkie is longer.
+Possibly the most prominent difference between the two breeds is that the Silky is larger and the coat of the Yorkie is longer.
 To allow you to decide for yourself, here are details about both breeds.

 Silky Terrier vs Yorkshire Terrier

 |The Silky/ Sydney Terrier is a small, low-set dog, but longer than a Yorkie.
 Silkies are approximately 9 – 10 inches tall.||The Yorkshire Terrier is a small dog and shorter than the Silky Terrier.
 Yorkies are approximately 6 – 7 inches tall.|

 |Silkies have a flatter, wedge-shaped skulls – slightly longer than the muzzles and have almond-shaped eyes.||Yorkies have a dome/ round shaped skull and medium-sized round eyes.
 Their muzzles are comparatively shorter.|

 |They have high-set tails, which are generally docked*.||They have comparatively lower-set tails (but still above the back), which are also docked.|

 |Silkies are sturdier dogs, and at around 8 – 10 lbs, weigh slightly more than Yorkies.||Yorkies are tiny “toy” dogs, with fine bone structure and weigh around 7 lbs.|

 |Silkies generally have slate blue/ pigeon blue/ silver blue or silver coats with tan markings.
 Some have copper/ red markings.||Yorkies generally have slate blue or tan coats.
 The blue is more on the tail and body, while the head is tan.|